Microsoft To Block Flash In Office 365 Starting January 2019 - Slashdot

 Microsoft cited various reasons for taking this decision.
 It said that malware authors have abused this mechanism for exploit campaigns, but also that Office users rarely used these features.
 In addition, Microsoft said it was also taking this decision after Adobe announced Flash's end-of-life for 2020.

-Why was it there in the first place (Score:4, Interesting)
+Why was it there in the first place (Score:5, Insightful)

 Whilst I have to commend MS taking the action to remove these nasties from Office, I have to ask...